nottrobin/robinwinslow.uk/_posts/2020-11-14-publish-early-publish-often.md

 Why couldn't the same theory apply to blogging?

-# Are bloggers building a brand?
+# Are bloggers really brand building?

 One reason to be careful about "releasing early" is the potential for reputational damage.
 If you're well known, releasing a sub-par product could tarnish your reputation.